 We encourage you to complete and submit the Global Schools pledge in order to show your institution's commitment to the Sustainable Development Goals and to express your interest in joining our network!
-By signing the Global Schools pledge, you are committing to join an active global network of schools, teachers, and educators, working towards the SDGs.
-Schools that are accepted into the network will receive a signed membership certificate from our program Director to showcase their commitment to the sustainable development goals.
+By signing the Global Schools pledge, you are committing to joining an active global network of schools, teachers, and educators, working towards the SDGs.
+Schools that are accepted into the network will receive a signed membership certificate from our Program Director to showcase their commitment to the sustainable development goals.

 Partnership with International Baccalaureate

 The International Baccalaureate (IB) is an international educational foundation headquartered in Geneva, Switzerland and founded in 1968.
 The IB offers an education for students from age 3 to 19, comprising of four programmes that focus on teaching students to think critically and independently, and how to inquire with care and logic.
 The IB prepares students to succeed in a world where facts and fiction merge in the news, and where asking the right questions is a crucial skill that will allow them to flourish long after they’ve left our programmes.
 The IB is supported by IB teachers and coordinators who develop and promote the IB’s curriculums in almost 5,000 schools globally every day, in over 150 countries around the world.

 #GenerationIB is an online campaign, as part of IB's 50th anniversary celerbation, held until 21 September, encouraging students to work locally or in global groups to showcase the ways they are working to find solutions for humanity's greatest challenges.
 Read more